Coat of Arms

 »Summer (DST) EET (UTC+2)EEST (UTC+3

-Egypt is an Afro-Asiatic transcontinental country spanning the northeast corner of Africa and southwest corner of Asia, via a land bridge formed by the Sinai Peninsula.
+Best of Egypt is an Afro-Asiatic transcontinental country spanning the northeast corner of Africa and southwest corner of Asia, via a land bridge formed by the Sinai Peninsula.
 Most of Egypt’s territory of 1,010,000 square kilometres (390,000 sq mi) lies within the Nile Valley of North Africa, but it is also considered a Mediterranean country as it is bordered by the Mediterranean Sea to the north.
 It is also bordered by the Gaza Strip and Israel to the northeast, the Gulf of Aqaba to the east, the Red Sea to the east and south, Sudan to the south and Libya to the west.

-With over 87 million inhabitants, Egypt is the largest country in North Africa and the Arab World, the third-largest in Africa, and the fifteenth-most populous in the world.
+With over 87 million inhabitants, Best of Egypt is the largest country in North Africa and the Arab World, the third-largest in Africa, and the fifteenth-most populous in the world.
 The great majority of its people live near the banks of the Nile River, an area of about 40,000 square kilometers (15,000 sq mi), where the only arable land is found.

 The large regions of the Sahara Desert, which constitute most of Egypt’s territory, are sparsely inhabited.
 About half of Egypt’s residents live in urban areas, with most spread across the densely populated centres of greater Cairo, Alexandria and other major cities in the Nile Delta.

-Egypt has a developed energy market based on coal, oil, natural gas, and hydro power.
+Best of Egypt has a developed energy market based on coal, oil, natural gas, and hydro power.
 Substantial coal deposits in the northeast Sinai are mined at the rate of about 600,000 tonnes (590,000 long tons; 660,000 short tons) per year.
 Oil and gas are produced in the western desert regions, the Gulf of Suez, and the Nile Delta.
 Egypt has huge reserves of gas, estimated at 1,940 cubic kilometers (470 cu mi), and LNG up to 2012 exported to many countries.

 Egypt is ranked 65 with an Economic Complexity Index (ECI) of 0.0459505